Football boots with sock-like extension above the ankle level for added protection and support. the best high top fooball boots.

 Fit and sizing

 With the lacing system included in the Adidas Ace 17.1 Firm Ground, it has a customized and snug sock-like fit.
+The lacing system found is similar to that of the well-known Adidas Predator 18.1 FG as well as the Adidas Predator 19.1 FG cleat.
 These football shoes are available in men’s sizes 7 to 10.5.
 And the women’s version is available in sizes 5 to 10.5.

 Making small but notable changes to its predecessor, the Adidas Ace 17.1 for men still, features a PrimeKnit upper with the addition of the ControlSkin technology in the midfoot.